-CDEC 1323 Observation and Assessment 3:3:0
+CDEC 1323 Observation and Assessment

 A study of observation skills, assessment techniques, and documentation of children's development.
-A CDEC elective for the AAS degree.

-Emergent Literacy for Early Childhood CDEC 1356 Programs 3:3:0
+CDEC 1356 Emergent Literacy for Early Childhood

-An exploration of principles, methods, and materials for teaching young children language and literacy through a play-based, integrated curriculum to children birth through age eight.
+An exploration of principles, methods, and materials for teaching language and literacy through a play-based integrated curriculum to children from birth through age eight.
+Prerequisite: